Freethinking about finances

-If you open a brokerage account, you'll find it amazing at how easy you can buy and sell stocks and mutual funds.
-You only need to call them up and tell them you want to buy a number of shares (most investors today use their personal computers instead of phones).
+If you open a brokerage account, you'll find it amazing how easy you can buy and sell stocks and mutual funds.
+You only need to call them up and tell them you want to buy a number of shares (most investors today use their personal computers, and moble phones instead of land-line phones).
 You'll never have to go to your brokerage company, sign papers or get special permission.
 In fact, one of the brokers I use, I've never seen or gone into its building.
 It all gets done by computer.
 You can buy and sell through the internet without speaking to a human broker at all.
 In fact gets so easy, it can deceive you.
 The problem comes not with buying and selling but rather, how and when should you buy and sell.
 No one has yet had the ability to answer this age old question with consistency.

 Persistent myths abound about how some individuals can actually predict what the market will do or how a certain stock will perform.
 You only need to listen and watch investment "experts" on financial programs telling you which way the market will go the next day, month or year.
 If you've noticed, when the market goes up, most often you'll hear from the "bulls" (experts who think the market will go up).
 And when the market goes down, you'll hear from the "bears" (those who think it will go down).
 They certainly look and sound professional in their expensive suits and elegant financial talk.
 But don't get fooled.
 If they could accurately and consistently predict the market, the market could not work.
 If they always got it right, everyone would follow them and no risk would result.
 The market works out of uncertainty and risk.
 It cannot continually go up and it cannot continually go down.
 It must have a large measure of randomness.
 Consider that if these financial advisers could actually predict the market, why do they work for a corporation; why not simply utilize their own predictions for themselves?
 Basically, there occurs two types of investment soothsayers, the chartists and the fundamentalists.